-We hold our annual open evening in the Autumn Term, please keep checking the website for updated information about the date and time of this fantastic opportunity to visit our site and see our committed staff and students in action.
+We will be holding our annual open evening in the Autumn Term on Thursday 26th October 2023, please keep checking the website for more information on this fantastic opportunity to visit our site and see our committed staff and students in action.

 Minsthorpe Community College 16 to 19 Tuition Fund Statement of Intent

 We have received some additional funding from the Government to support students who have been impacted by the National Lockdown.
 The 16-19 Tuition Fund, for the academic year 2021-2022, has helped us to increase support for students impacted by the Covid-19 pandemic and school closures.
 Students selected for this support were those who had not gained a Grade 4 in Maths and/or English GCSE.
 The funding will be used for targeted support classes and tuition.

 The fund primarily will support GCSE and Functional Skills Level 1&2 English and Maths.
 If appropriate it may also be used to support any aim within the learner’s programme of study.

 - Small group tuition (less than 5 students)

 - Specific topic support through designated teachers and teaching assistants.

 - Appropriate resources purchased for students to aid their teaching, learning and progress.

 - Academic skills support and development through mentoring.

 The impact of this additional tuition will be reviewed and adapted as the year progresses.